vmgabriel/fastapi-ddd-abs-libs/README.md

     - [X] Not Show in Get By ID - List - Deleted Board
     - [X] Add Member in Board
     - [X] Remove Member in Board
-    - [ ] New Rules for Remove Member
+    - [X] New Rules for Remove Member
-        - [ ] Should have least one member
+        - [X] Should have least one member
-        - [ ] I shouldn't Remove Member if it's myself
+        - [X] I shouldn't Remove Member if it's myself
-    - [ ] Modify Member Role in Board
+    - [X] Modify Member Role in Board
+    - [ ] Add priority attribute to Task
     - [ ] Get List of Task for each Board
     - [ ] Create Task and Save History
     - [ ] Get By ID Task And Get TaskHistory